‘The Blacklist’: The Real Reason Producers Tricked Fans With Elizabeth Keen’s Death

 Yes — Boone was pregnant in real life.
-She and fiancé, Dan Estabrook, welcomed a baby girl, Caroline Boone Estabrook, in April 2016.
+She and her fiancé Dan Estabrook welcomed a baby girl, Caroline Boone Estabrook, in April 2016.

 That said, coordinating Liz’s on-screen death with her real-life childbirth proved nothing short of a Red-inspired plan.

-Boone had to keep the plan a secret on the set
+Boone had to keep Elizabeth Keen’s death a secret on the set

 Just as fans were in the dark about Liz’s faked death, so were Boone’s Blacklist co-stars.